There’s a hilarious meme out there about the miscommunication between how a customer describes the product they want and what finally gets delivered.

 Get Clarity On Your Product Requirements Today

-If you faithfully plowed through the information above, you’re well on your way to creating a stellar Product Requirements Document.
+If you've faithfully plowed through the information above, you’re well on your way to creating a stellar Product Requirements Document.

-While it can take a little time upfront, the benefits are worth the effort, and our example template should help get you started.
+While it can take a little time upfront, the benefits are worth the effort, and our example template can help you plan and develop your next great product.

 We’re a community of product people (just like you!), so if you found this info helpful, subscribe to our newsletter.
 We’ll keep you up to date with useful articles, how-to guides, tool reviews, and more.